-You can’t fool us, one of the goals of your trip to the Philippines is to discover those postcard-perfect beaches you saw on the internet a while ago, right?
-If you’re planning to make a stop on the island of the Chocolate Hills, you’re in luck because you’re going to find excellent beaches in Bohol and Panglao.
+You can’t fool us—one of the goals of your trip to the Philippines is to discover those postcard-perfect beaches you’ve seen online, right?
+If you’re planning to stop on the island famous for the Chocolate Hills, you’re in luck, as you’ll find some excellent beaches in Bohol and Panglao.

-Although it’s true that the reasons to visit this island aren’t only about the beaches (since you won’t find here what, in our opinion, are the best beaches in the Philippines), there are gorgeous stretches of white sand dotted with palm trees and bathed by turquoise waters that you’ll love.
-So you can go straight to the point, after several visits and some hard (note the irony) exploration, we want to tell you which are the best beaches in Panglao and Bohol.
+Although beaches aren’t the only reason to visit the island (since, in our opinion, you won’t find the very best beaches in the Philippines here), there are gorgeous stretches of white sand dotted with palm trees and lapped by turquoise waters that you’ll love.
+After several visits and some very tough research—note the irony—we’re ready to show you the best beaches in Panglao and Bohol, so you can get straight to the good stuff.

-By now, having visited hundreds of beaches in the Philippines and in other countries famous for their beach beauty (Maldives, Thailand, Cuba, Mexico…), we’ve earned the honorable title of worldwide “beach” tasters.
-With all that, we can tell you that, while they aren’t the best in the world, Bohol has excellent beaches that make it a very complete island.
+By now, having visited hundreds of beaches in the Philippines and in other countries famous for their beautiful beaches (Maldives, Thailand, Cuba, Mexico…), we’ve earned the unofficial title of international beach connoisseurs.
+With all that experience, we can tell you that, while Bohol may not have the best beaches in the world, it does have some excellent ones that make it a wonderfully well-rounded destination.

-Along with visiting waterfalls in Bohol, the famous Chocolate Hills, the tarsiers, rice fields, and dives or snorkeling in Balicasag, Panglao, Napaling, or Pamilacan, you’ll also enjoy relaxing moments on these pretty beaches.
+Along with visiting Bohol’s waterfalls, the famous Chocolate Hills, tarsier sanctuaries, and rice fields, and diving or snorkeling around Balicasag, Panglao, Napaling, or Pamilacan, you’ll also have plenty of time to relax on these beautiful beaches.

-The thing is that not even the best beaches in Panglao and Bohol are very convenient for swimming.
-Because they’re quite shallow, when the tide is low you have to walk a long way until it covers you enough for a dip.
-That means the water at the shoreline is often quite warm and the swim isn’t entirely refreshing.
-Still, on the bright side, if you like sitting in the sea with little swell and chatting with your travel partner, Bohol’s beaches are perfect for that.
-Likewise, if you’re traveling with children, you’ll all enjoy it a lot since the danger is greatly reduced.
+The catch is that even the best beaches in Panglao and Bohol aren’t always ideal for swimming.
+Because they’re quite shallow, when the tide is low you may have to wade a long way out before the water is deep enough for a swim.
+That means the water at the shoreline is often quite warm and swimming isn’t always particularly refreshing.
+Still, on the bright side, if you like sitting in calm, shallow water and chatting with your travel companion, Bohol’s beaches are perfect for that.
+If you’re traveling with children, these beaches are also a great choice for families, as the shallow water generally makes swimming safer.

-It’s a good idea, for this reason, to check the tide chart.
-We usually wait for high tide, but remember, tides change with the lunar cycle.
+That’s why it’s a good idea to check the tide times.
+We usually wait for high tide, but remember, tide times change throughout the lunar cycle.

-Note that if you walk or swim toward the horizon at these beaches, in most cases you’ll see the depth increase dramatically.
-In many cases, this is where a reef starts that usually drops to more than 40 meters.
+Note that if you wade or swim farther out at these beaches, the water can become much deeper very quickly.
+In many cases, this is where the reef begins and the seabed drops to depths of more than 40 meters.
 That’s why it’s worth bringing your mask and snorkel.
 Snorkeling in Panglao and Anda is often incredible.

-On the other hand, most beaches in Panglao and Bohol have palm trees and vegetation that provide us with shade.
-Besides making them prettier, that makes them comfortable, since you don’t have to figure out how not to get scorched.
-Believe us, that’s very important in the Philippines, as the sun hits harder being closer to the equator.
+Most beaches in Panglao and Bohol also have palm trees and vegetation that provide plenty of shade.
+Besides making the beaches prettier, this shade makes them much more comfortable places to spend the day, since you won’t have to work quite so hard to avoid getting scorched.
+Believe us, that’s very important in the Philippines, as the sun is especially intense this close to the equator.

-Unfortunately, the beaches that aren’t very touristy and don’t have a resort looking after them often have trash.
+Unfortunately, less touristy beaches without a resort to maintain them are often littered.
 It’s a shame, but this is an issue across the Philippines and, in general, all of Southeast Asia (and the world).
-In most cases, the dirt on the beaches comes directly from the sea and, therefore, during periods of high tides it ends up dumped on the sand.
-If you want to help, there’s a platform called Plastic Free Bohol that organizes almost weekly beach cleanups you can join.
-If you don’t happen to catch one, spending even 5 minutes picking up what you see around you is a gesture that helps keep Bohol’s beaches nicer and (most importantly) raises awareness among those who see you.
+In most cases, the litter on the beaches comes directly from the sea and gets washed up on the sand, especially around high tide.
+If you want to help, there’s an organization called Plastic Free Bohol that organizes beach cleanups you can join almost every week.
+If there isn’t a cleanup taking place during your visit, spending even five minutes picking up litter around you helps keep Bohol’s beaches cleaner and, most importantly, may encourage others to do the same.

-Remember we’re talking about nature: beaches aren’t always in the same condition.
-In a matter of days or hours there may be more waves or more seaweed, the water may be clearer or rougher… Plus, each person’s perception and experience also come into play here.
+Remember we’re talking about nature: beach conditions can change quickly.
+In a matter of hours or days, there may be more waves or seaweed, and the water may be clearer or rougher… Of course, personal preferences and individual experiences also come into play.
 We’ve selected what we think are the best beaches in Panglao and Bohol and we hope you enjoy them as much as we do.

-Traveler to traveler: try to avoid visiting the beaches of Panglao and Bohol on weekends, since, as you can imagine, they tend to fill up with Boholanos and Filipinos who want to enjoy them too.
+A tip from one traveler to another: try to avoid visiting the beaches of Panglao and Bohol on weekends, since, as you can imagine, they tend to get busy with local families and visitors from elsewhere in the Philippines enjoying a day at the beach.

-Map of the best beaches in Bohol and Panglao and nearby accommodation
+Map of the best beaches in Bohol and Panglao, plus nearby places to stay

 Best beaches in Panglao

-The best beaches in Panglao are concentrated in the south of this small island connected to Bohol by a couple of bridges.
+The best beaches in Panglao are concentrated along the southern coast of this small island, which is connected to Bohol by two bridges.
 Even so, you’ll also find interesting places in the north.

-To visit them, the best thing is to rent a motorbike at your hotel or around Alona Beach.
-This is the cheapest and most reliable place in the area; they usually charge 350 pesos per day.
-If you don’t ride a motorbike, don’t worry—you can reach anywhere by tricycle (you’ll have to negotiate) or habal-habal (motorbikes with driver; the stand is near the Twin Tides hotel).
+The easiest way to explore them is to rent a motorbike through your hotel or from one of the rental shops around Alona Beach.
+The area around Alona Beach is usually the cheapest and easiest place to arrange one, with rentals costing around 350 pesos per day.
+If you don’t ride a motorbike, don’t worry—you can get almost anywhere by tricycle (you’ll have to negotiate) or habal-habal (motorbike taxis; the stand is near the Twin Tides hotel).

-Below you’ll find the best beaches in Panglao, ordered from most to least beautiful:
+Below you’ll find the best beaches in Panglao, ranked from our favorite to our least favorite:

 1. Dumaluan Beach, the most beautiful beach in Panglao

 This is, without a doubt, the best beach in Panglao.
-So if you had little time and could only choose one, we’d suggest going straight to this one.
+So if you’re short on time and can only choose one, we’d suggest going straight to this one.

 It’s a huge, clean strip of white sand lapped by crystal-clear waters.
-The prettiest part of the beach is the one in front of the luxurious resorts Oceanica Resort Panglao and Bohol Beach Club.
-They keep it so well-groomed and full of slender palm trees that you’ll surely feel like laying your towel there, but be warned: at the latter they’ll try to shoo you away almost instantly.
-Although, for obvious reasons, you can’t use the hotel’s facilities, you should know that Philippine beaches are public, so you can sit peacefully on the strip of sand without sunbeds.
+The prettiest stretch is in front of the luxury resorts Oceanica Resort Panglao and Bohol Beach Club.
+The resorts keep this stretch beautifully maintained, with rows of slender palm trees, so you’ll probably want to spread out your towel there, but be warned: at the latter, staff may try to move you along almost immediately.
+Although, for obvious reasons, you can’t use the resorts’ private facilities, you should know that Philippine beaches are public, so you’re free to sit on any unoccupied part of the beach.

 In fact, Dumaluan Beach is 3 kilometers long.
-Although its name changes as you move east (White Beach and Libaong Beach), it’s the same beach and not divided in any way.
-That said, the most beautiful part is the one further west—the area we refer to as Dumaluan Beach.
+Although its name changes as you move east (White Beach and Libaong Beach), it is one continuous stretch of sand.
+That said, the most beautiful part is at the western end—the area we refer to as Dumaluan Beach.

-Unlike Alona, which we’ll discuss next, in Dumaluan you won’t find many restaurants or bars.
-Even so, you don’t need much, since there’s the DBR Grill, which we mention in Where to eat in Bohol, with some typical Filipino dishes and grilled meats and fish.
-You’ll also find cold drinks and smoothies to quench your thirst after so much beach.
+Unlike Alona, which we’ll discuss next, Dumaluan doesn’t have many restaurants or bars.
+Even so, DBR Grill has everything you need for a casual beach meal.
+We mention it in Where to eat in Bohol, and it serves traditional Filipino dishes, including grilled meat and fish.
+You’ll also find cold drinks and smoothies to quench your thirst after a long day at the beach.

 Don’t forget to bring your snorkeling mask!
-Although you’ll have to walk and swim a good stretch, in the area in front of Bohol Beach Club you’ll find pretty reefs.
+Although you’ll have to wade and swim a fair distance, you’ll find some beautiful reefs offshore from Bohol Beach Club.
 There are loads of starfish and clownfish.
-Please remember starfish die if you touch them or take them out of the water.
+Please remember that handling starfish or taking them out of the water can kill them.

-How to get to Dumaluan Beach: although it’s a free beach, direct access to Dumaluan can only be made through resorts, so they’re allowed to charge you a fee.
-If you don’t want to pay, you can leave your motorbike at any access to White Beach or Libaong Beach (free) and walk to Dumaluan, which will take about 15–20 minutes.
-If you don’t want to walk, the cheapest option is to park at Dumaluan Semi Public Resort (DBR) and pay 20 pesos for the motorbike and 100 pesos per person.
+How to get to Dumaluan Beach: although it’s a free beach, the most direct routes to Dumaluan Beach pass through the resorts, which may charge an access fee.
+If you don’t want to pay, you can park your motorbike near one of the access points to White Beach or Libaong Beach (free) and walk to Dumaluan, which will take about 15–20 minutes.
+If you don’t want to walk, the cheapest option is to park at Dumaluan Semi Public Resort (DBR) and pay a 20-peso parking fee for your motorbike and 100 pesos per person.
 This gives you access to the beach as well as bathrooms, showers, and changing rooms.
-If you come by tricycle or habal-habal, tell them to drop you at DBR and you only pay the entrance fee.
+If you come by tricycle or habal-habal, tell them to drop you at DBR and you’ll only need to pay the entrance fee.

 Another idea is to go to Oceanica Resort and buy a day pass.
-The cheapest is 500 pesos per person, but it’s consumable and they have a happy hour from 7:00 to 19:00.
-The other costs 888 pesos per person (not consumable), but you can use from 6:00 to 22:00 the pools, gym, tennis court, kayak and paddle board (30 minutes), as well as the first-row loungers or poufs.
+The cheapest option costs 500 pesos per person, and the full amount can be used toward food and drinks.
+The resort also offers happy hour from 7:00 a.m. to 7:00 p.m.
+The other option costs 888 pesos per person, but the fee cannot be used toward food or drinks.
+From 6:00 a.m. to 10:00 p.m., you can use the pools, gym, tennis court, and front-row loungers or beanbags, with 30 minutes of kayaking or paddleboarding included.

 Places to stay in Dumaluan Beach: Oceanica Resort and Bohol Beach Club.